 - Electronic Toll Collection Roadside: It’s in your best interest—as well as ours—to increase operational efficiencies wherever possible.
 We install overhead and roadside hardware and related software needed to deliver a functioning tolling system.

-- Vehicle Passenger Detection: Make sure your managed lanes are being used properly, so that they are increasing throughput of people on the roadway.
+- Vehicle Passenger Detection System: Make sure your managed lanes are being used properly, so that they are increasing throughput of people on the roadway.
 Our HOV/HOT lane enforcement solution uses video analytics to identify the number of occupants in a vehicle, at speeds ranging from stop-and-go to 100mph.

 - Automated License Plate Recognition: Automated license plate recognition is an essential aspect to any all-electronic tolling (AET) or toll collection program.
 While most vehicles traveling on toll roads will likely have a transponder, others will not.
 If there isn’t a way to identify the vehicles accessing the toll roads tolling agencies lose revenue that could be reinvested into transportation projects.